 Eric Schmidt’s ‘users first’ statement is testament to the incredibly naive mindset that pervades Google.
-The company still believes at its core that it’s a small startup, fighting the good fight against the establishment.
-This is profoundly and willfully ignorant.
+The company still believes at its core that it’s a small start-up, fighting the good fight against the establishment.
+This is profoundly and wilfully ignorant.

 Google has long since ceased to be a small start-up, and is in fact a monstrously dominant powerhouse capable of causing untold destruction to every industry it touches.
 The company’s failure to even remotely appreciate this fact should be a grave cause for concern for everyone that cares about the web’s egalitarian promise.